 Empowerment, big thing since when?

 In the 21st century, the high-potential talent pool is expanding drastically as quality education is more accessible.
-At the same time, globalization and the advancement of digital communication tools have both enabled and forced companies to have greater transparency towards employees.
+At the same time, globalization and the advancement of digital communication tools have both enabled and forced companies to have greater transparency towards employees, especially their external ones.
 People are more aware of how other organizations are valuing their talents and no longer accept the conservative idea of "buying loyalty".
 This pressurizes employers into nurturing their talents even more to attract, engage and retain them.
 For employers, offering people the chance to be in charge of their own career is the first step to attracting the right talent.

 But that’s not enough.